-- Do we know if epigenetics plays a role in specific chronic illnesses, such as chronic fatigue syndrome (CFS)?
+- Do we know if epigenetics plays a role in specific chronic illnesses, such as chronic fatigue syndrome (ME/CFS)?

 - Does trauma affect epigenetics (referred to as our epigenome)?

-- Do perinatal and early life events influence epigenetics?
+- Do events during pregnancy, birth and infancy influence epigenetics?

 - Can epigenetic changes be passed on to future generations?